Applying a Water-Based Finish to Your Wood Floor for a More Natural Look

 Water-based urethane finishes are becoming more popular for hardwood floors.
 If you’ve never used one before, you’re sure to appreciate the eco-friendly low volatile organic compounds (VOCs), and your clients will love the more natural look that water-based urethane gives their hardwood floors.

 There are other advantages to “going natural.”
 During application, you can expect water-based urethanes to dry faster, level better and foam less – and they clean up with water instead of solvents.
 The low VOCs means there’s no need to use a respirator, and the job site is safer for you and your clients.

-Faster drying does mean you need to work quickly, especially in warm, dry weather, so you need some experience with finishing floors before you attempt to use them.
+Faster drying does mean you need to work quickly with water-based finishes, especially in warm, dry weather, so you need some experience with finishing floors before you attempt to use them.
 But the speed of installation, low odor, safety, and beautiful results are well worth it.

 Get Tooled Up

 First, you’ll need a sander or rotary buffer for sanding and screening – preferably one with an integral vacuum.
 You’ll also need a good shop vac for keeping the place clean.

 It is important to use an applicator recommended by the manufacturer to ensure the right coverage rate.
 There are multiple options that are typically recommended, including roller application.
 Roller application finishes are becoming increasingly popular, especially European finishes.
 Be aware, however, that there are still some products that do not respond well to rolling application.
 Indirect air exchange with a fan is important for waterborne finishes but be careful to minimize drafts or breezes going directly across your wet finish.
 Too much airflow can cause the finish to dry too quickly and not allow it to lay out evenly, increasing your risk of application marks.
 Higher humidity will be your friend in this case since it sets up conditions which are generally more forgiving for application of water-based finishes.